Moinak07/docmind-ai/README.md

 HF_TOKEN=your_huggingface_token_here
 ```

-`GROQ_API_KEY` is required for generation. `HF_TOKEN` may be useful when the Hugging Face environment requires authentication.
+`GROQ_API_KEY` is required for generation. `HF_TOKEN` is optional: the current code forwards it to the Hugging Face environment when provided, but does not require it to configure the embedding model.
 Do not commit `.env` or expose either credential.

 ### Run the application